 Menstruation should be painless.
 The idea that menstruation is normally painful is a Western idea that is not shared by Chinese culture.
 TCM can eliminate your menstrual cramps and make it so that getting your period is not disruptive or debilitating.
 This is done by treating with a combination of acupuncture, Chinese herbal medicine and moxibustion.
 Since every woman's period pain is different, and can include lower back pain, aching thighs, extreme fatigue and many other symptoms, the treatment must be tailored to each woman's symptoms.

-Women who suffer from menstrual cramps are typically advised by their MD that their treatment options are to take ibuprofen or naproxen to manage the pain, or to go on an oral contraceptive (also known as "The Pill") to adjust their hormones.
-While non-steroidal anti-inflammatory drugs (NSAIDs) do provide temporary relief of menstrual cramps for women with mild to moderate cramps, they do not prevent the cramps from recurring on subsequent periods, and they only partially reduce them for women who get severe cramping pain.
+Women who suffer from menstrual cramps are typically advised by their MD that their treatment options are to take ibuprofen or naproxen to manage the pain, or take an oral contraceptive (also known as "The Pill") to regulate their hormones.
+While non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen do provide temporary relief of menstrual cramps for women with mild to moderate cramps, they do not prevent the cramps from recurring on subsequent periods, and they only partially reduce them for women who get severe cramping pain.
 It is also known that the long-term cumulative effect of taking NSAIDs can lead to digestive problems.

 Stop Suffering Through Menopause